-The City of Richfield will begin its water meter replacement project in the summer of 2019.
-The existing water meters are slowing down and even failing as they reach the end of their life cycle.
+The City of Richfield began its water meter replacement project in the summer of 2019.
+The existing water meters have reached the end of their functional lifespan and have begun to fail at increasing rates.
+In light of this, the City has moved forward with a citywide water meter replacement project.
 This project will take approximately three years to complete.

-Residents will receive a postcard with instructions on setting up an appointment to have their new water meter installed prior to replacement in their neighborhood.
+Residents will receive a postcard & Separate letter with instructions for setting up an appointment to have their new water meter installed prior to replacement in their neighborhood.
+When crews are in your area, you will begin to receive notices like the example below.
+The project is split up into many "zones", so please only contact Vanguard to set up your appointment if you have received a notice like below.

 Frequently Asked Questions